Blippar

-Blippar, which was one of the UK's first tech unicorns, specialises in augmented reality (AR) content creation and publishing to smartphones and the web.
+Blippar is a company based in the UK that specialises in augmented reality (AR) content creation and publishing to smartphones and the web.

 Blippar's product offerings include in-house bespoke AR content creation, with a focus on mobile and WebAR, and a proprietary content creation and publishing platform, Blippbuilder, that enables users to create and publish AR content themselves.
 The company has its main offices in London.

 Blippar has created AR campaigns for partners that include GSK, Porsche, Jaguar Land Rover, PepsiCo, Cadbury, L’Oréal, and Procter & Gamble.
 These campaigns have also included the world's first AR product launch, delivered in partnership with OnePlus Nord.

 History

 2011–2018: founding and financial history

 Blippar was founded in 2011 by Ambarish Mitra, Omar Tayeb and Steve Spencer, after a discussion about the possibility of Queen Elizabeth II ‘coming to life’ from a twenty pound note.

 At its launch on Android and iOS in August 2011, Blippar teamed up with Cadbury, to invite chocolate fans to play an AR game triggered by its packaging.

 From then, Blippar has worked with various brands and campaigns.
 In 2014 it launched a new platform for Google Glass, enabling developers to create AR games using a person's eyes to control gameplay.

-In 2015, Blippar launched an R&D lab to explore “innovative use cases” – not just for AR, but also for virtual reality (VR).
+In 2015, Blippar launched an R&D lab to explore “innovative use cases”, not just for AR, but also for virtual reality (VR).

 By the time of its $54 million Series D round of funding in early 2016, Blippar had been doubling down on its broader machine learning and AI efforts, with 60 engineers in its San Francisco and Mountain View offices, and 300 employees spread across 14 offices globally.

 Although Blippar was one of AR's early pioneers, it was ahead of its time when it was founded in 2011 and the company was placed into administration in December 2018.